dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 export default CFPCard;
 ```

-Now, let's go into `App.jsx` and add a function that first filters the conference by the `CFP` property and then maps the results into a `CFPCard`.
+Now, in `App.jsx`, let's add a function that first filters the conference by the `CFP` property and then maps the results into a `CFPCard`.

 First, in the `// Components` section at the top of `App.jsx`, import `CFPCard`: